UNDERSTANDING PNEUMOTHORAX - liveagain

 1. Treatment of pneumothorax

-The principle of pneumothorax treatment is to remove the air leaking from the lungs in the chest cavity to cause lung recurrence, and effectively close the chest cavity to prevent recurrence.
-Treatment of pneumothorax is determined based on the patient’s condition and whether there has been a recurrence.
-The treatment time for pneumothorax is difficult to predict.
-Most patients need to be treated for about a week.
-Some patients can be treated for a long time, including spontaneous pneumothorax.
-In general, the treatment time for secondary pneumothorax is significantly longer than for spontaneous pneumothorax, and it is difficult to choose a treatment method, so you should follow the instructions of a specialist.
+The principle of treating pneumothorax is to remove the leaking air from the lungs in the chest cavity to allow for lung re-expansion, and to effectively seal the chest cavity to prevent recurrence.
+Treatment for pneumothorax is determined based on the patient’s condition and whether there is a recurrence.
+The duration of treatment for pneumothorax is difficult to predict.
+Most patients require treatment for about a week.
+Some patients may need treatment for a longer duration, even in cases of spontaneous pneumothorax.
+Generally, the treatment duration for secondary pneumothorax is significantly longer than for spontaneous pneumothorax, and it is challenging to choose the appropriate treatment method, so it is advisable to follow the guidance of a specialist.

-1. Monitor & note pneumothorax
+1. Monitor & note for pneumothorax

 Related articles